External Research Opportunities

 - NIST Center for Neutron Research

-And, for more information regarding institutional opportunism at the NIST Gaithersburg, MD location, please visit the following link.
+And, for more information regarding institutional opportunism at the NIST Gaithersburg, MD location, please visit the SURF Program Overview PDF.

 Naval Research Enterprise Internship Program (NREIP)

 The Naval Research Enterprise Intern Program (NREIP), provides an opportunity for students to participate in research at a Department of Navy (DoN) laboratory during the summer.
 The goals of the NREIP are to encourage participating students to pursue science and engineering careers, to further education via mentoring by laboratory personnel and their participation in research, and to make them aware of DoN research and technology efforts.
 NREIP provides competitive research internships to approximately 238 college students (174 undergrad & 64 grad students) each year.
 Participating students typically spend ten weeks during the summer doing research at approximately 19 DoN laboratories.
 To participate, a student must be enrolled at an accredited 4 year US college or university and have completed their freshman year before beginning the internship.
 For additional information, please visit the NREIP website.